Homomorphisms between braid groups: Cablings

 \begin{proof}

-Up to modifying $\rho$ by an inner automorphism of $\B_{2n}$, we may assume (by the change of coordinates principle \cite[Section 1.3]{farbmargalit}) that $M$ is the set of standard curves $C = \{c_1,c_3,\dots,c_{2n-1}\}$ (meaning that $H_{c_i}$ is $\sigma_i$ for each $i$).
+Up to conjugation of $\rho$, we may assume that the cabling multicurve for $\rho$ is $C$, as per the first statement.
+We will modify $\rho$ so that it also satisfies the second.
 By Lemma~\ref{lem:pkg2}, we have a split short exact sequence